MonoGame/MonoGame/Documentation/articles/migrate38.md

 # Migrating to MonoGame 3.8

-Previously MonoGame installed on your machine through an installer, but from 3.8 onwards everything is installed through NuGet packages.
+Previously MonoGame installed on your machine through an installer, but from 3.8 onwards everything is installed through NuGet packages and Visual Studio Extensions.

 ## WindowsDX and DesktopGL

 WindowsDX and DesktopGL templates now use SDK-style projects.
 To migrate old projects we recommend creating a new project with the 3.8+ templates and copying the csproj to your project folder.
 Make sure you back up your old project.

-For more information about SDK-style projects see the [docs](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj).
+> For more information about SDK-style projects see the [documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj).

 ## Other Platforms